aplteam/Tatin/docs/SyntaxReference.md

 * `[*]` followed by "group" and "name" of a package
 * A path to a Registry and "group" and "name" of a package

-In the first case all defined Registries are scanned.
+In the first case all defined Registries with a priority greater than zero are scanned.
 A matrix with two columns is returned: URL and full package ID.

 In the second case the specified Registry is scanned.
 A matrix with one column with full package IDs is returned.